mcyemmy/YemisArcade/Info.md

 // Angular 4
 - Data-driven HTML application.
 Angular 4 is an MVC framework/platform for building Single Page Application where just the views changes and no page load is required because the template stays in place.
 Whenever you need to build a Javascript-heavy application that is modular, future-proof and  maintainable, then Angular should be your go to framework.
-In Angular, the components are decoupled from the DOM through its MVC framework but they are integrated into each other through data binding and metadata.
+In Angular, the components are decoupled from the DOM through its MVC framework but they are integrated into each other through data binding and the metadata.
+This decoupling makes the application to be unit testable.
 - Under the hood are Modules, Components, Services and Directives
 - Angular 4 is an upgrade from Angular 2, not a complete re-write like it was from AngularJS to Angular 2
 - What has changed from Angular 1 to Angular 2(4) - Component not controller, bootstrap not ng-app, faster, class-based(ES 6 and Typescript), syntax changes in two-way binding.